JonHangry/DSTN-RA_LIMU/README.md

 # DSTN-RA: A Time Series Forecasting Model

-This repository contains the implementation of DSTN-RA, a novel time series forecasting model.
+This repository contains the implementation of DSTN-RA(Decomposed Seasonal-Trend Network with Rotary Attention), a novel time series forecasting model.

 This is the official code and supplementary materials for LIMU's work on Time Series Forecasting.